Securing Your Organization

 The constant evolution of Information Technology creates a relentless need to continuously safeguard against risks and vulnerabilities.
 There will never be an all-in-one-solution to IT Security.
 IT Security requires a multi-layered approach with security stop gaps at end-points (email, internet connection), storage (off and on-premises), WANs, LANs, Servers, Virtual PCs, Networks including printers, uploading and downloading of data, mobile devices and more.

 IT Security requires an integrated approach — from assessment to developing requirements to structuring a robust roadmap — to maintain a successful cybersecurity posture.

-Whether you have all your data on-prem (hopefully with backups in different locations) or are migrating platforms off premise to the cloud – both have many opportunities for security attacks.
+There are countless opportunities for security attacks, whether you have all your data on-prem (hopefully with backups in different locations) or are migrating platforms off premise to the cloud.

 Cloud security is a fundamentally new landscape for many organizations.
 While many of the security principles remain the same as on-premises, the implementation is often very different.
 Here are some best practices for cloud security: